 Netstat is used to display active TCP connections and related listening ports in the computer or system.
 Actually, there are more features provided by

-netstat like display statistics about network stack protocols, IPv4, IPv6, TCP, UDP etc.
+netstat like display statistics about network stack protocols, IPv4, IPv6, TCP, UDP, etc.

-Syntax of the netstat command is like below.
+The syntax of the netstat command is like below.
 Simply we can use the following options.

 Display All TCP and UDP Connections with Listening Ports

 TCP is the most used protocol for the transmission of packets between different hosts.
 In a regular usage for a host, there will be a lot of TCP connections in different phases.
 We can display all these connections with

 -a option like below.

 We can see that while listing listening ports following information about these ports is provided.